-There are several situations when one needs to execute a coding program several times.
-These statements are sequentially executed, which means it will first execute the first statement, then second, and so on.
-Programming languages offer several control structures that grant to execute complicated programs.
-With the help of a loop statement, one can execute the statements or a group of statements several times.
+With the help of a loop statement, the programmer can execute the statements or a group of statements several times.
 The loops in MATLAB can be understood through the given flow diagram:

-Matlab offers the following kinds of loops that handle the requirement of the looping a statement.
+Matlab offers the following kinds of loops that handle the requirement of looping a statement.
 Let’s check all these loops in Matlab:

-Loops in MATLAB
+Loops in MatLab

 It is used to repeat the number of statements or a statement when the given condition is true.
 It always checks the condition of the loop body before executing it.